The Binary Expansion Randomized Ensemble Test (BERET): Proposed Method

 There are many possible versions of the test based on different choices of the $\alpha_d$'s.
 Each $\xi_{n,d}$ has a corresponding set of alternatives that it performs well.
 Therefore, if we have prior information about the dependency, we can choose $\alpha_d$'s in a way that provides optimal power for certain alternatives.
 When there are no specific prior alternatives, we need a strategy for choosing the $\alpha_d$'s.
 We remark here that the alternatives in $C_d$ for smaller $d$ are more interpretable than those for larger $d$.
 From this point of view, we propose an exponentially decaying approach for choice of $\alpha_d$.
 If we choose $\alpha_d = \alpha \gamma^d/\sum_{d=1}^{d_{max}}{\gamma^d}$ where $0<\gamma\leq 1$ then the upper bound of the significance level is

 guaranteeing a level $\alpha$ test.
 A natural choice of $\gamma$ is 1 and the alternatives in each subset, as a group, are equally likely to be detected for $\gamma = 1$;

 The power of the proposed test can be improved by a compromise between a distance correlation test and multiple testing over interactions.
 The binary expansion testing framework loses power from the adverse effect of multiplicity control over depth.
 This loss of power is particularly severe for linear dependency.
 See a detailed discussion in Section 1.2 in the supplementary material of \citet{zhang2019bet}.
 By considering distance correlation combined with the proposed test, we can mitigate this power loss.
 There is only one interaction in $\xi_{n, 1}$ and it relates to the upper halves of $u$ and $v$ and the lower halves, thus, $\xi_{n, 1}$ represents a linear relationship.
 Because the above test is composed of multiple hypothesis tests, the test with $\xi_{n, 1}$ can be replaced with the distance correlation test.
 Because we are using a Bonferroni correction for the critical values, this replacement still maintains the targeted level of the test.
 We call this approach as ensemble method because it combines two testing methods.
+The independence test with Pearson's correlation can be also combined with the proposed test.
+However, we choose the distance correlation test as it improves power in a wider range of cases and it is equivalent to Pearson's correlation under normality.
 The proposed procedure consists of the following steps:

 \begin{enumerate}[ (P1)] \item[\textit{Step 1}]: Fix $\alpha_1, ..., \alpha_{d_{max}}$ with $\sum_{d=1}^{d_{max}}{\alpha_d} = \alpha$. \item[\textit{Step 2}]: Find the $p$-value for the distance correlation test. \item[\textit{Step 3}]: For each $d = 2, \dots, d_{max}$, compute $\xi_{n, d}$ and its $p$-value. \item[\textit{Step 4}]: Reject $H_0$ if at least one of the $p$-values is less than respective $\alpha_d$. \end{enumerate}